Tropical Storm Danny (2021): Preparations and impact

 Danny's tropical cyclogenesis was poorly forecast due to the disorganized nature of the precursor disturbance and low model confidence.
 This resulted in tropical cyclone watches and warnings occurring only 12 hours before landfall.
 A Tropical Storm Warning was issued from Edisto Beach to Santee River in South Carolina at 15:00 UTC on June 28.
 The warnings in the state from Danny were canceled at 03:00 UTC on June 29 as the system weakened to a tropical depression, inland Georgia.
 The Storm Prediction Center, in anticipation of Danny, also published a marginal risk of severe weather on the state on June 29, along with a 2 percent tornado risk.
 As the system moved inland, Lake Wind Advisories were also issued on portions of the South Carolina Midlands on the same day.
 Despite Danny being predicted not to bring any major impacts to the Southeastern United States, portions of Georgia, South Carolina, and northern Alabama were expected to see increased rainfall from the system, causing the potential of flash flooding.
 Double red flags were placed on Myrtle Beach, South Carolina to warn people that swimming in the area was prohibited, along with a high risk of rip currents from Sumter to Charleston beaches.
 This, however, did not stop people from going to beaches.

 Danny was one of three systems to make landfall in South Carolina in the month of June, the others being an unnamed Category 1 hurricane in 1867 and an unnamed tropical depression in 1979.
 Palmetto Electric and Dominion Energy both reported over 1,251 power outages in total in Beaufort County, South Carolina.
 Lightning strikes were also observed in the state, along with minor flooding and heavy rainfall.
 A tree was downed in SC 170 and downed trees also occurred in Savannah, Georgia.
 Minor flooding was reported in portions of Jasper and Horry Counties in South Carolina as well as Chatham County, Georgia.
 Purrysburg, South Carolina received the highest rainfall total from Danny, accumulating to 5.21 in.
+Severe storms from Danny pushed as far west as West Tennessee.
 Ten rescues were required on Carolina Beach and Wrightsville Beach in North Carolina due to rip currents on June 28.